splorp/newtontalk-faq/newtontalk-faq.md

 ## Mailing List Settings

-#### How often is the digest sent?

-The digest is sent whenever its size reaches 50K, or every 12 hours, if the first condition isn’t reached.

 #### How do I subscribe to the list?

 #### How do I unsubscribe from the list?